Anahí (album)

 Anahí is the first LP by Mexican singer Anahí.
 The songs were recorded when she was nine years old.
 However, it was hampered by a lack of recording and production cohesion and did not do well commercially.
 Anahí recorded this LP with Discos America in 1993.
 It is officially a promotional album – it is not considered an official album from Anahí's discography and is no longer available.
 The song "Te Doy un Besito" served to close a children's show in Mexico and was the only track to promote the album.
-All the tracks were written by Daniel Garcia and Mario Schajris except "El Ratón Pérez" alongside Sciamerella.
+All the tracks were written by Daniel Garcia and Mario Schajris, with "El Ratón Pérez" written alongside Sciamerella.